-The Patented Grape Seed Extract With Clinically Researched Benefits*
+The Patented Grape Seed Extract With Research-Backed Benefits*

 My Blood Pressure Support is unlike any other grape seed extract available today.
 Here’s why:

-Manufactured for us by Polyphenolics, Blood Pressure Support contains MegaNatural®-BP – a patented grape seed extract with clinically researched benefits*.
+Manufactured for us by Polyphenolics, Blood Pressure Support contains MegaNatural®-BP – a patented grape seed extract with research-backed benefits*.

 - It helps support healthy blood pressure levels already within the normal range.*

-- It helps support endothelial function by maintaining healthy nitric oxide levels that are within the normal range, which helps suppor healthy vasodilation and blood flow.*
+- It helps support endothelial function by maintaining healthy nitric oxide levels that are within the normal range, which helps support healthy vasodilation and blood flow.*

-It’s important to note that no other grape seed extract can make these claims without clinical studies, as the MegaNatural®-BP in my Blood Pressure Support has its own unique structure and composition!
+It’s important to note that no other grape seed extract can make these claims without thoroughly researched studies, as the MegaNatural®-BP in my Blood Pressure Support has its own unique structure and composition!

 In fact, additional research shows that ordinary grape seed extract doesn’t have the same effect!

-First Human Clinical Trial EVER to Look at Grape Seed Extract and Metabolic Syndrome
+First Human Trial EVER to Look at Grape Seed Extract and Metabolic Syndrome

 Metabolic syndrome is a condition that worries many adults, and for good reason.
 Marked by excessive belly fat, as many as 1 out of 4 people meet its criteria.
 According to the American Heart Association, the syndrome runs in families and your risk of developing the condition increases as you age.